tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 U.S. residents must wait five days for purchases at [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow" target="_blank"} to complete.
 This is because when you buy bitcoin with a bank transfer, Coinbase must wait until the transfer has completed.
 Just like with PayPal, when accepting reversible payment methods, companies must be extra certain that they’ve received payment before sending bitcoins.

 [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow" target="_blank"} understands that people want bitcoin instantly.
 Users can add a Visa or Mastercard credit card--only credit card, not debit card—as a backup payment method.
 This helps Coinbase because now if you’re bank transfer doesn’t go through, they still have a way to charge you for the bitcoins.
 Users with Level 1 verification and a backup credit card on their account will be able to buy up to $100 worth of bitcoin instantly per week.
-Fully verified users with a backup credit card will be able to buy up to $1,000 worth of bitcoin instantly per week.
+Fully verified users with a backup credit card will be able to [buy up to $1,000 worth of bitcoin instantly](http://www.coindesk.com/coinbase-makes-instant-bitcoin-buying-available-in-26-countries/){:target="_blank"} per week.

 It may be a pain to wait five days, but at least you give yourself the option to buy bitcoin instantly for future purchases.
 Here’s how to add a credit card to your account: